Winter in the Garden at Standen

 Award winning camellias add winter interest at Standen.
 Both original Margaret Beale plants and new cultivars can be found throughout the garden, including the beautiful double white Nobilissima, the stunning semi-double pink Donation and the ruffled double white and raspberry edged Margaret Davis.

 The winter flowering heathers stretch along the 70 metre Top Terrace and from November to April shades of magenta, pink, purple, red, rose, salmon and white look like spectacular jewels.
 The heathers under the rocks on the drive follow the same colour and design as Margaret Beale’s original plans.

 Hollies were a big favourite of Margaret Beale and we are still fortunate to have many of her original plants here in the garden.
 They provide valuable structure during the winter months and their berries provide fuel for the birds.
 Look out for Ilex x altaclerensis ‘Camellifolia’ and Ilex aquifolium aureomarginata in the Little Orchard; Ilex aquifolium ‘Golden King’ at the top of the Sloping Lawn, and Ilex aquifolium pendula on the Croquet Lawn.

 Snowdrops are a great winter bulb which naturalise readily and here at Standen they can be seen under the rocks on the drive and down the side of the Camellia Steps.
-We have started to plant 2000 snowdrops per year, donated by FoSE, to add extra winter interest into the garden.
 Selected varieties have also been introduced into the Quarry Garden, including the Atkinsii type James Backhouse which was named after James Backhouse whose company designed the original Quarry Garden here at Standen.